 Nomination for Contemporary Talents Award 2012 of the François Schneider Foundation.
 A competition which is all about the theme of water.
 Since water is essential to all life.

 My latest work is included in the exhibition “Improvisaties op wind, water, wad”.
 This exhibition can be seen from 29-5-2015 to 13-9-2015 in Museum Belvédère Heerenveen.

 This image was chosen to be published in the exhibition “A Process” of Der Greif.
 Der Greif is a project for contemporary photography and literature with focus on photography.

 A work commissioned by housing corporation Nijestee.
 The work is part of a project in which several porches were provided with an artwork in cooperation with the residents.

 This photo made in 2000 and named “The Elftheater” was part of the exhibition “Droomkunst” in the Singer Museum Laren.
 Showing works from the collection of Gerard van Wezel.

 People learned the basics of photography during a workshop pinhole photography in my studio.
-The workshop was for Members of the Rabobank Groningen.
+The workshop was given especially for Members of the Rabobank Groningen.

 MYTHS OF NATURE